starkware-libs/starknet-docs/docs/Blocks/transactions.md

 Where:

 - The placeholders zeros are used to align the hash computation for the different types of transactions (here, they stand for the empty call data and entry point selector)
-- `chain_id` is a constant value specifying the network this transaction is sent to.
-See [below](./transactions#chain-id).
+- `chain_id` is a constant value that specifies the network to which this transaction is sent.
+See [Chain-Id](./transactions#chain-id).
 - $$h$$ is the [Pedersen](../Hashing/hash-functions#pedersen-hash) hash

 ## Signature

-While StarkNet does not have a specific signature scheme built into the protocol, the Cairo language in which smart contracts are written does have an efficient implementation for ECDSA signature with respect to a [STARK-friendly curve](../Hashing/hash-functions#stark-curve).
+While StarkNet does not have a specific signature scheme built into the protocol, the Cairo language, in which smart contracts are written, does have an efficient implementation for ECDSA signature with respect to a [STARK-friendly curve](../Hashing/hash-functions#stark-curve).

 The generator used in the ECDSA algorithm is $G=\left(g_x, g_y\right)$ where:

 $g_x=874739451078007766457464989774322083649278607533249481151382481072868806602$
 $g_y=152666792071518830868575557812948353041420400780739481342941381225525861407$

-[^1]: Note, this type of transaction may be deprecated as StarkNet matures, effectively incorporating this into an invoke function transaction over an account contract which will implement the deployment as part of its functionality.
+[^1]: Be aware that this type of transaction might be deprecated as StarkNet matures, effectively incorporating this into an invoke function transaction over an account contract which will implement the deployment as part of its functionality.

 ## Chain-Id